Public developer preview for Teams

 manifest.json file to add the developer preview features you wish to use.
 Once you've added developer preview features to the

-manifest.json file, you won't be able to re-import the package into Developer Portal for Teams.
+manifest.json file, you can't reimport the package into Developer Portal for Teams.

 Enable developer preview

 Developer preview is enabled on a per-client basis, but the option to turn on developer preview is controlled at the organization level.
 To enable the option to turn on developer preview for an individual, you must ensure that they have the ability to upload custom apps.
-See setting up your tenant for additional information.
+For more information, see setting up your tenant.

 Using an app that contains developer preview features may cause clients that haven't enabled developer preview to behave unexpectedly.
 If you don't see an entry for developer preview, the most likely reason is your organization isn't configured for app uploading.